 For most individuals, this will be somewhere between 1 grain (65mg) and 3 grains (195mg) of WP thyroid.

-1 grain of WP thyroid contains 38mcg of T4 and 9mcg of T3 and 3 grains of WP thyroid contains 114mcg of T4 and 27mcg of T3.
+1 grain of WP thyroid contains 38mcg of T4 and 9mcg of T3 and 3 grains of WP thyroid contain 114mcg of T4 and 27mcg of T3.

 As you can see there is a big difference between the low-end dose and the high-end dose.

-The way to determine your dose is by constantly assessing serum thyroid lab markers every time you adjust your dosing and to balance your dose with your symptoms.
+The way to determine your dose is by constantly assessing serum thyroid lab markers every time you adjust your dosing and balancing your dose with your symptoms.

 Is more WP thyroid better for weight loss?

-The reason you want to limit your dose is because you may start to experience negative side effects with increasing (if the dosing is unnecessary) doses of WP thyroid.
+The reason you want to limit your dose is that you may start to experience negative side effects with increasing (if the dosing is unnecessary) doses of WP thyroid.

 Mild TSH suppression defined as a TSH less than 1.0 may not be a big deal for most individuals, but dramatic TSH suppression may cause long-term issues such as an enlarged heart (2), osteoporosis (usually only an issue for postmenopausal women) and even atrial fibrillation (usually due to changes to cardiac tissue from long term use).

 You can avoid these potential negative side effects by following the guidelines listed above.

 If you find that your serum thyroid lab markers are in the “ideal” range and yet you are not losing weight then your next step should be to evaluate other hormones which may be interfering with weight loss such as leptin and insulin.